peterwwillis/devopsyoga-content/README.txt

 bundle locally and run a local server for you to preview your content.
 See the Makefile for more details.

+To test changes in a docker container, run 'make docker'.
+The container will be run in the background.

   PUBLISHING CHANGES

 Push your changes to GitHub with 'git push' or equivalent.
 The GitHub Pages